Robert L. Hilliard: Academic and broadcasting career

-From 1943 - 1964, Hilliard worked as a professional in theatre, radio and television, while serving in a variety of full-time academic roles.
-From 1950-1956, he was an instructor at Brooklyn College, and from 1956 - 1960, served as an assistant professor at Adelphi University.
-From 1960 - 1964, he was an associate professor at the University of North Carolina at Chapel Hill.
-He served for several decades at Emerson College in Boston, first as a Dean of Graduate studies beginning in 1980 and then as a Professor at Emerson beginning in 1984.
+From 1943 to 1964, Hilliard worked as a professional in theatre, radio and television, while serving in a variety of full-time academic roles.
+From 1950 to 1956, he was an instructor at Brooklyn College, and from 1956 to 1960, served as an assistant professor at Adelphi University.
+From 1960 to 1964, he was an associate professor at the University of North Carolina at Chapel Hill.
+He served for several decades at Emerson College in Boston, first as a Dean of Graduate studies beginning in 1980 and then as a professor at Emerson beginning in 1984.

-From 1964 - 1980, he was Chief of Public Broadcasting at the Federal Communications Commission, in Washington D.C., and "was present for the signing of the Public Broadcasting Act in 1967".
-Simultaneously, he served from 1965 - 1978 as a Chairman of the Federal Interagency Media Committee.
+From 1964 to 1980, he was Chief of Public Broadcasting at the Federal Communications Commission, in Washington D.C., and "was present for the signing of the Public Broadcasting Act in 1967".
+Simultaneously, he served from 1965 to 1978 as a Chairman of the Federal Interagency Media Committee.

 In 2017, Hilliard served on the board of WGCU, an NPR affiliate in Fort Myers, Florida.